Shops and supermarkets

 The other main outdoor supplies shop in Te Anau is Outdoor Sports, which you can also find in Queenstown, and stocks your normal range of outdoor gear for sports activities, from golf to mountain running.
 It has a good selection of Icebreaker Merino wool clothing and often has great sales.
 Outdoor Sports also runs a rental business, renting tramping gear including boots, as does Bev's Tramping Gear, which is run from Bev's home on Homer Street, a short walk from the town centre.

-There are many gift shops in Te Anau selling standard Kiwi tourist gifts, such as T towels and T shirts.
+There are many gift shops in Te Anau selling standard Kiwi tourist gifts, such as tea towels and t-shirts.
 So if you want to buy oven gloves sporting the words "I love New Zealand" you most certainly can.
 Te Anau gift shops also have a nationwide reputation for being particularly reasonably priced.
 There are also some interesting shops tucked away, such as Silken Spindles, a wool and yarn shop selling delightful home-made woollen clothing, including baby clothes.
-There is a greenstone jewellery shop.
+There is a greenstone jewellery shop called Jade Country.

 In Manapouri, there is a boutique gift and clothes shop on the lake front.

 Moving with the digital age we also have online businesses, Dollar Mix, based in Te Anau, provide made to order confectionery bags that can be ordered online or over the phone (0212514310).

 You can also buy locally produced crafts, such as pottery and patchwork quilts, direct from craft-makers' homes.
 Simply look for the signs outside people's houses in Te Anau, such as Jane Popham's pottery on McKerrow Street, or The Pansy Patch at 68 Mokonui Street (open 12.30 to 4pm Monday, Wednesday and Friday).